We are always looking for new instrumentalists!

 The Pioneer Valley Symphony is comprised of 70-90 incredibly talented volunteers and professionals from across Massachusetts, Connecticut, Vermont and New Hampshire.
 Performing repertoire ranging from beloved classics to pops, to regional and world premieres, the Pioneer Valley Symphony Orchestra offers wonderful opportunities for passionate instrumentalists to perform great works.

 Membership in the PVS Orchestra is open to qualified musicians willing to make a commitment to perform with us throughout the season.
 We accept inquiries throughout the year from instrumentalists interested in joining the PVS Orchestra.
-To express interest, please email your name, contact information, and a resume or brief description of your musical background to our personnel manager.
+To learn more or express interest, please email your name, contact information, and a resume or brief description of your musical background to our personnel manager at PERSONNEL@PVSO.ORG.

-For string players, she will schedule a placement hearing which is intended to us get an understanding of your instrumental level and preferences.
+For string players, we will schedule a placement hearing which is intended to us get an understanding of your instrumental level and preferences.
 No preparation is required.

 For all other instrumental musicians, we always accept inquiries for placement on our sub list.
-We also advertise when we have openings.
 Currently, we have openings in the following sections: percussion and harp, along with saxophone positions (as needed in symphonic literature).
 Musicians will be asked to be prepared with the following for the audition:

 - Two contrasting solo selections of musician’s choice